Dr Allison Dixley

 |Member of the Department of Anthropology|

-A former nursery nurse, Allison has two first class degrees in Early Childhood Studies (Sunderland University) and Law (Durham University) respectively and a MA in Research Methods (Durham University).
-She is currently a final year PhD candidate based at the Durham Infancy and Sleep Centre.
-Her project involves testing the intervention of swaddling via over-night lab examinations of mother and infant dyads.
+A former nursery nurse, Allison has two first class degrees in Early Childhood Studies (Sunderland University) and Law (Durham University) respectively, an MA in Research Methods (Durham University) and a PhD in Anthropology (Durham University).
+She conducted her doctoral research at the Durham Infancy and Sleep Centre.
+Her project involved testing the intervention of swaddling via over-night lab examinations of mother and infant dyads.
 Allison is funded by the Economic and Social Research Council (ESRC) in collaboration with Unicef.

-Allison's current Infancy and Sleep Centre projects include:
+Allison's recent Infancy and Sleep Centre projects include:

 - Mixed-methods survey of paediatric health professionals' views of swaddling.